Fendross/ExpenseTrackerCLI/README.md

 ## How to execute

-Simply clone the repo into your own system, open up the project in a Java IDE and then run `ExpenseTrackerCLI.main` with no arguments.
+Simply clone the repo into your own system, open up the project in a Java IDE and then run `main.java.ExpenseTrackerCLI.main` with no arguments.
 After launching the CLI, interact with the application using the API described below.

 ## Operations